 Seasoning and nutmeg for flavour.

-Optional ingredients: a handful of basil or chives work well in these savoury pancakes.
+Optional ingredients: a handful of basil or chives work well in these savoury courgette pancakes.
 Simply chop the herbs and add them to the mixture along with the courgette.
+You could also add a handful of grated cheddar or parmesan to the recipe for a cheesy courgette pancake.

 How to make courgette pancakes